CARNIVAL CRUISE LINE - UK CRUISE HOLIDAY BOOKING TERMS AND CONDITIONS

 6. PRICES AND CARNIVAL’S RIGHTS TO VARY PRICES AND EXTRAS

 (a) Carnival reserves the right to vary particulars and prices shown in the brochure after the date of publication.
-Prices, discounts, supplements (including fuel supplements) and special offers advertised in the brochure, on our Website or elsewhere may be withdrawn or changed.
+Prices, discounts, supplements (including fuel supplements) and special offers advertised in the brochure or elsewhere may be withdrawn or changed.
 Prices may go up or down.
 Guests will be advised of the current prices and charges before their booking is confirmed.
-No Price increase shall be made to Contracts 30 days before departure.

-If the proposed increase is more than 10 per cent of the Price, the Guest may cancel the Contract and receive a full refund of all monies paid (excluding any amendment charges or insurance premiums).
-No consequential costs or expenses or loss of profits will be payable.
+If such Price variation(s) mean that the Guest has to pay an increase of more than 8 per cent of the Price, the Guest may cancel the Contract and receive a full refund of all monies paid (except for any amendment charges or insurance premiums).
 Carnival will consider an appropriate refund of insurance premiums paid if the Guest can show that he/she was unable to transfer or re-use the policy.
-Should the Guest decide to cancel for this reason, the Guest must exercise his right to do so within 14 days from the issue date printed on the final invoice or such other period as may be specified.
-Alternatively, the Guest can accept an offer of an alternative Package (if We are able to provide an alternative) and transfer payment made in respect of the original Package to the alternative Package.
+Should the Guest decide to cancel for this reason, the Guest must exercise his right to do so within the period that we specify in the notice of price change.
+Alternatively, the Guest can accept an offer of an alternative Package (if we are able to provide an alternative) and transfer payment made in respect of the original Package to the alternative Package.
 If the cost of the alternative Package is less than the original Package, the difference in Price will be refundable.
+If you do not accept the alternative Package and terminate the Contract, we will provide you with a refund together with any compensation that may be payable in accordance with the Package Travel Regulations and Clauses 5 and 9 as appropriate.
 Please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the Price of your Package due to contractual and other protection in place.
+No Price increases shall be made less than 20 days before departure.

-(c) All accounts for on-board services and goods and for Shore Excursions and Spa Treatments and Pre/During/Post Activities whenever booked are payable in United States Dollars (USD) and must be settled in full with Carnival by credit card or debit card before the Guest leaves the ship.
+(c) All on board accounts (Sail & Sign account) for on-board services and goods, Shore Excursions and other activities, and spa treatments, whether booked in advance or onboard the ship, are payable in United States Dollars (USD) and must be settled in full with Carnival by credit card or debit card before the Guest leaves the ship.
 If a Guest fails to settle his on board account at or before completion of the cruise, Carnival reserves the right to charge interest on the outstanding sums until the date of actual payment and shall be entitled to make a reasonable administration charge for the subsequent collection of such sum due in addition to any costs of legal process.
 We also reserve the right to cancel any future bookings that the Guest may have and to set off any sums owed to Us by the Guest against any sums due to the Guest from Us, without prejudice to any other remedies We may have under these terms and conditions or otherwise.

 7. LUGGAGE, PERSONAL PROPERTY, ANIMALS AND PROHIBITED ITEMS

-(c) In accordance with the Athens Convention and EU Regulation 392/2009, Carnival shall not be liable for the loss of or damage to monies, negotiable securities, gold, silverware, jewelry, ornaments, works of art, or other valuables, except where such valuables have been deposited with Carnival Guest Services for the agreed purpose of safe-keeping in which case Carnival shall be liable up to the limits set out in the Athens Convention and where applicable Regulation 392/2009.
-Use of the cabin safe-deposit box shall not constitute safe-keeping by Carnival.
+(d) Carnival shall not be liable for the loss of or damage to money, negotiable securities, gold, silverware, ornaments, works of art, or other valuables, except where such valuables have been deposited with Carnival Guest Services for the agreed purpose of safe-keeping in which case Carnival shall be liable up to the limits set out in the Athens Convention 2002 and EU Regulation 392/2009, unless higher limits are agreed in writing.
+See section 16 for the applicable limits.
+Use of the cabin safe-deposit box shall not constitute safe-keeping by Carnival and articles are kept in the safe-deposit at Guest’s own risk.
 Guests must ensure that their personal possessions and valuables are with them at all times.

 8. FITNESS TO TRAVEL, SPECIAL NEEDS, FOOD ALLERGIES PREGNANCY, INFANTS, DRINKING, DISEMBARKATION

-(a) The Guest making the booking represents that he and those travelling with him are physically fit to travel at the time of embarkation and the Guest must notify Carnival in writing at the time of booking the cruise of any condition, including but not limited to reduced mobility or any Disability, of any Guests in the booking which may require special arrangements, medical equipment/ supplies, care or assistance during the cruise, embarkation or disembarkation or at the port terminals and of any specific needs with regards to accommodation, seating or services required and whether they need to bring any specific medical equipment on board or assistance dogs on board.
+(a) The Guest making the booking represents that he and those travelling with him are physically fit to travel at the time of embarkation and the Guest must notify Carnival in writing at the time of booking the cruise of any condition, including but not limited to reduced mobility or any disability, of any Guests in the booking which may require special arrangements, medical equipment/ supplies, care or assistance during the cruise, embarkation or disembarkation or at the port terminals and of any specific needs with regards to accommodation, seating or services required and whether they need to bring any specific medical equipment on board or assistance dogs on board.
 Carnival may refuse boarding to Guests that cannot be carried safely and in accordance with all applicable safety requirements established by International EU or national law or where embarkation, disembarkation and carriage of the Guest cannot be carried out in a safe and operationally feasible manner.
-[All notifications of such special needs must be provided to Carnival at (0845 351 0556) to discuss the details of their special needs].
+All notifications of such specific needs must be provided to Carnival at 0845-351-0556 or toll free at 0808-234-0680 to discuss the details of their specific needs.
 Carnival ships have a certain number of cabins that have been modified for people with disabilities or limited mobility.
 These must be requested on booking and are sold on a first come first serve basis.

-(c) If the Guest has any particular conditions, Disability or Reduced Mobility which require personal care or supervision then such personal care or supervision must be organised by the Guest and at the Guest’s expense.
-The vessel is unable to provide respite services, one-to-one personal care or supervision or any other form of care for physical or psychiatric or other conditions.
+(c) If the Guest has any particular conditions, or is a Disabled Person or Person with Reduced Mobility and requires personal care or supervision, then such personal care or supervision must be provided by the Guest at the Guest’s expense.
+The ship is unable to provide respite services, one-to-one personal care or supervision or any other form of care for physical or psychiatric or other conditions.

-(g) Some ports of call are anchorage ports, and physical conditions may preclude Guests with Disability and/or Reduced Mobility from going ashore.
+(g) Some ports of call are anchorage ports, and physical conditions may preclude a Disabled Person or Person with Reduced Mobility from going ashore.
 This decision must be made by the Captain of the Ship based on safety and is binding.

 (i) Guests who need the regular use of a wheelchair during the cruise must furnish their own or rent for their own use a standard size wheelchair/scooter.
 Ships’ wheelchairs are available for emergency use only and for embarkation and debarkation for Guests that require it on a first-come first-served basis.
 For the safety of the ship and all Guests on board, all wheelchairs and other aids to mobility must be stored in the Guest’s cabin and not in the ship’s corridors.
 Segways and other similar vehicles are not permitted on board our ships for safety reasons.
 As some ports of call on our itineraries are accessible only by tender, We cannot guarantee that there will be wheelchair accessibility in every port of call on your Cruise Itinerary and access to tenders to individual wheelchair users will be assessed based on safety risks.